freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

    securedrop-admin backup

 The backup command will display updates on its progress as the backup is created.
-Run time will vary depending on connectivity and the number of submissions saved on the Application Server.
+Run time will vary depending on connectivity and the number of messages and files saved on the Application Server.

 When the backup action is complete, the backup will be stored as a compressed archive in ``~/.config/securedrop-admin``.
 The filename will begin ``sd-backup``, followed by a timestamp of when the backup was initiated, and ending with ``.tar.gz``.
 You can find the full path to the backup archive in the output of the backup command.